 The aim of this program is to educate students in basic medical sciences to a level that will enable them to matriculate to partner medical schools in order for them to complete their full medical education.
 The Bachelor of Health Sciences programme runs over three academic years in Institute of Health Sciences UBD, with enrolment in August and completion in July three years later.
 It is a fully integrated course in which the four main curricular areas, i.e. Health Sciences; Our Community; Patient Care; Personal and Professional Development are overtly studied throughout and there is clinical experience from the start.

 The first phase consists of three years at UBD after which students are transferred to one of the Partner Medical Schools (PMS) for the second phase of the programme.
 Having successfully completed the first phase of the programme at UBD, the students are awarded the Bachelor of Health Science degree.
-The award of this degree is a requirement for students to progress to the PMS to complete the final phase of the undergraduate medical programme (Medicine), after which successful students graduate with degrees from respective partner universities, which are currently: (i) in United Kingdom - St George’s University London, Glasgow University, University of Aberdeen, University of Southampton, King’s College London (until 2017); (ii) in Ireland - University College Cork, Trinity College Dublin, National University Galway; (iii) in Australia – Australia National University, University New South Wales Sydney, Adelaide University; and (iv) in Asia – Chinese University of Hong Kong.
+The award of this degree is a requirement for students to progress to the PMS to complete the final phase of the undergraduate medical programme (Medicine), after which successful students graduate with degrees from respective partner universities, which are currently: (i) in United Kingdom - Glasgow University, University of Aberdeen, University of Dundee, University of Southampton [link here]; (ii) in Ireland - University College Cork, Trinity College Dublin, National University Galway; and (iii) in Australia – Australia National University, University New South Wales Sydney, Adelaide University.

 - Academic Requirements

-- Have demonstrated proficiency in the English language to either a credit 4 in English language at GCE O-Level examination OR a grade 'B' in IGCSE English OR a TOEFL score of 600 OR an IELTS score of 7.0
+- Have demonstrated proficiency in the English language to either a credit B4 in English language at GCE O-Level examination OR a grade 'A' in IGCSE English OR an IELTS score of 7.0

 - Multiple Mini Interviews (MMI)